Boat owners urged to be on watch for thieves

 The second boat was recovered about 10 miles away.
 Investigators found the boat while they said three people were working to remove engines from the boat.
 They ran off and investigators were unable to find them.

-“We know every year around this time, this kicks off,” said Major John Budensiek with the Martin County Sheriff’s Office.
+"We know every year around this time, this kicks off," Martin County Sheriff's Office Maj.
+John Budensiek said.

 He said thieves try to cash in on the rising demand for boats and equipment during the spring and summer months.